On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Numerical experiments

 \subsubsection{Unlimited Sinkhorn iterations}

 We reproduce the protocol that we have considered in the case of simulated data.
 To build an empirical distribution of the source distribution when analyzing flow cytometry data, we sub-sample $50$ observations from each class of the source data set in order to construct the empirical measures $\hat{\mu}_1,\ldots, \hat{\mu}_K$, and to define $\hat{\mu}_\theta = \sum_{k=1}^K \theta_k \hat{\mu}_k$ for $\theta \in \Sigma_K$.
 Figure \ref{fig:HIPC_Data_Subsample_with_clustering} shows two sub-samples from the source and target distributions displayed in Figure \ref{fig:HIPC_full_data}.

-We recall again that the clustering of the target dataset is not used in the estimation procedure.
+We recall that the clustering of the target dataset is not used in the estimation procedure.

 The numerical performances of the estimators computed with the three loss functions $W_0$, $W_\lambda$ and $S_\lambda$ are displayed on Figure \ref{fig:Results_Variations_HIPC_NoLimitation} and Figure \ref{fig:Results_Mean_HIPC_NoLimitation}.
 In the context of flow cytometry data, the underlying distributions $\mu$ and $\nu$ are obviously unknown, and the quantity $\min W_0(\mu_\theta, \nu)$ is thus not accessible.
 Therefore, we define the optimal vector $\theta^*$ of class proportions to be the one in the fully observed (not sub-sampled) target dataset that is displayed in Figure \ref{fig:HIPC_full_data}.
 Those results on real data are consistent with the results of simulated data.
 Indeed, one can observe that for small values of $\lambda \in \Lambda$ the accuracy of the estimation obtained with the loss functions $W_\lambda$ and $S_\lambda$ is very similar to the one obtained using $W_0$.